Galileo System Cleaner

 Galileo System Cleaner removal:

-Use the recommended anti-spyware software to get rid of this malicious program.
-Download, update and run a full system scan, remove all the entries that this software detects.
+Use the recommended malware removal software to remove this malicious program.
+Download, update, and run a full system scan, remove all entries that this software detects.

 Alternative Galileo System Cleaner removal instructions: